+Notes to the consolidated financial statements for the year ended 31 December 2022

-- (ii) Summary of significant accounting policies (continued) - (c) Accounting estimates and judgements (continued) - 4.
-Impairment on financing assets and investments
+(c) Accounting estimates and judgements (continued)

+4. Impairment on financing assets and investments

 Each financing and investment exposure is evaluated individually for impairment.
 In assessing impairment, the Group exercises judgment in the estimation of the amount and timing of future cash flows as well as an assessment of whether credit risk on the financial contracts has increased significantly since initial recognition and incorporation of forward-looking information in the measurement of expected credit losses ("ECL") in accordance with impairment policy.